mattosman/al-folio/_projects/circulation.markdown

 ## Last millennium North Atlantic jet stream changes

 Variations in the North Atlantic jet stream -- currents of strong prevailing westerly winds situated over the mid-latitudes -- play an important role in modulating North American and European weather, economics, ecosystems, intercontinental transport, and commerce.
 A number of studies have suggested increased variability and (or) shifts in the position and intensity of the North Atlantic jet stream across recent decades, possibly due to anthropogenic greenhouse gas-induced temperature increases.
 However, discerning the long-term significance of these changes has been challenged by a lack of long-term jet-stream observations, which in general are not available prior to the 20th century.
-This lack of direct observations is further challenged by the fact that climate "proxies" found at Earth's surface are most often *not* explicitly sensitive to high-altitude atmospheric changes.
+This lack of direct observations is further challenged by the fact that climate "proxies" found at Earth's surface are most often *not* overly sensitive to high-altitude winds.

-Myself, along with colleagues at the University of Hawaii, Desert Research Institute, and Woods Hole Oceanographic Institution, are attempting to address this limitation.
-By using a unique compilation of *many* high-elevation ice core records extracted from across the Greenland Ice Sheet, as well as a new ensemble of last millennium climate model simulations, we're developing the first ever millennium-length, model-validated statistical reconstruction of the North Atlantic jet stream.
+Myself, along with colleagues at the University of Hawaii, Desert Research Institute, and Woods Hole Oceanographic Institution, have attempted to address this limitation.
+By using a unique compilation of *many* high-elevation ice core records extracted from across the Greenland Ice Sheet, as well as a new ensemble of last millennium climate model simulations, we've developed the first ever millennium-length, model-validated statistical reconstruction of the North Atlantic jet stream.
 Our results are being used to constrain the following questions:

 *Has the North Atlantic jet changed during periods of natural warming and cooling during the last millennium?* <br>
-*How do these changes compare to modeled future changes under "business-as-usual" scenarios?*
+*How do these changes compare to modeled future changes under future high greenhouse gas emissions scenarios?*

 <!-- While our results are currently embargoed under peer review, here's a sneak preview of our reconstruction: -->